The Origins of 12 Christmas Words

 He might be the most famous of Santa’s reindeer, but the name Rudolph actually means “famous wolf,” and would once have been an epithet bestowed on the fiercest or most audacious of warriors.
 The rein– of reindeer, incidentally, is an old Germanic word meaning “horn.”

-Dating from the early 1500s, tinsel was originally the name of an iridescent fabric interwoven with gold- or silver-colored thread that took its name from a French word, étincelle, meaning “sparkle” or “spark.”
-Tinsel as we know it today dates from the 17th century, and took its name from the sparkling silvery or golden threads that made tinsel fabric so shiny.
+Though it had several earlier and different uses in the 1300s and 1400s, beginning in the early 1500s, tinsel was the name of an iridescent fabric interwoven with gold- or silver-colored thread that took its name from a French word, étincelle, meaning “sparkle” or “spark.”
+Tinsel as we know it today dates from the late 1500s, and took its name from the sparkling silvery or golden threads that made tinsel fabric so shiny.

-Yule derives from an Old Norse word, jól, that was once the name of a 12-day pagan festival leading up to what we now call Christmas Day.
+The word yule derives from an Old Norse word, jól, which, according to the Oxford English Dictionary, was once the name of a 12-day pagan festival.
 This was borrowed into Old English as gol or geol as far back as the 8th century, and was originally used both as another name for December (which was called ǽrra geóla, or “before Yule”) and January (which was æftera geóla, or “after Yule”).